-So... obviously you need Steam due to some games ONLY being on Steam (and some content being workshop-only also), but whenever possible get your stuff DRM-free from GOG.
+So... obviously you need Steam due to some games ONLY being on Steam (and some content being workshop-only also, and multi-player 1st or 3rd party...), but whenever possible get your stuff DRM-free from GOG.

 Great website for your old school games.
 Every game comes with it's own installer from GOG that works on all operating systems.
 Great prices and special deals are always running for many different games.
 I recommend this to anyone who is looking for classic games of any kind.